Mwesigwa39/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond - This script sets the owner and the group to no permission at all and other users to all the permissions, to the file 'hello'

+9-John_Doe - sets the mode of the file 'hello' to -rwxr-x-wx ....